chrissichrist/chrissichrist/README.md

 👋 hello world ... and i hate emojis

-- 🌱 I’m currently learning ... to gitHub
+- 🌱 I’m currently learning ... gitHub
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 at work
-- ⚡ Fun fact: ...

 LOL